plblum/jivs/README.md

       initialEnabled?: boolean;
    }
    ```
- > All members of parameters, config, and arguments are <a href="#valuehostmembers">discussed below</a>.
+ > All members of parameters, config, and arguments are [discussed below](#valuehost-members).

-<a name="valuehostmembers"></a>
+##### ValueHost members
-Here are the arguments, parameters, and config members for all ValueHost functions of the <a href="#builder_and_vmconfig">Builder API</a>.
+Here are the arguments, parameters, and config members for all ValueHost functions of the [Builder API](#configuring-the-validationmanager-the-builder-api).
 - name – The ValueHost name.
 Required.
-See <a href="#naming">Naming each ValueHost</a>.
+See [Naming each ValueHost](#naming-each-valuehost).
 If you repeat the same name after calling `builder.startUILayerConfig()`, you want to modify that ValueHost configuration.
 - dataType – The data type.
 Generally recommended to be setup, although the actual value provided by ValueHost.setValue() can be used to infer the data type.
-See <a href="#lookupkeys">Lookup Keys: Data Types and Companion Tools</a>.
+See [Lookup Keys: Data Types and Companion Tools](#lookup-keys-data-types-and-companion-tools).
 - label – The text to show in the {Label} and {SecondLabel} tokens of an error message.
-- labell10n – Localization key to get the label from the <a href="#textlocalizerservice">TextLocalizerService</a>.
+- labell10n – Localization key to get the label from the [TextLocalizerService](#localizing-strings-textlocalizerservice).
 - initialValue – An initial native value for the ValueHost.
 If not assigned, it is initially undefined.
 - initialEnabled - ValueHosts have an enabled state.
 When it is false, validation and setting their value is blocked, plus attempts to get the validation state report no error, except to say the ValidationStatus is Disabled.
 Use initialValue=false to configure the ValueHost as disabled.
 If omitted, the state is initially true.
-See <a href="#disablevaluehost">Disabling a ValueHost</a> for more.
+See [Disabling a ValueHost](#disabling-a-valuehost) for more.
 - calcFn – Assign the function used by CalcValueHost to determine its value.
-See <a href="#calcvaluehost">CalcValueHost</a>.
+See [Using CalcValueHost](#using-calcvaluehost).
 - group – Group validation is a tool to group ValueHosts with a specific submit command when validating.
 If used, create a name for the group and use it on all ValueHosts and calls to validate() that share the group.
 The name matching is case insensitive.
-- parserLookupKey – When you have <a href="#datatypeparser">configured parsing</a> for InputValueHosts, this overrides the default parser.
+- parserLookupKey – When you have [configured parsing](#datatypeparsers) for InputValueHosts, this overrides the default parser.
 Specify a lookupKey to match one that you have registered with the DataTypeParserService.
 - parserCreator – An alternative to parserLookupKey that provides a function callback to create the parser object.
 The function has this definition: `(valueHost: IInputValueHost) => IDataTypeParser | null;`

-<a name="gettingvaluehost"></a>
 ### Getting a ValueHost
 Start with a ValidationManager instance.
 It should already be configured with ValueHosts.
 Supposing *vm* has that ValidationManager, do this to get a ValueHost: